punktDe/elastic-sync/Readme.md

 You can add several presets.
 A preset consists of three parts

+**remoteInstance**

-* **remoteInstance** Configures how the remote server and the remote installation can be reached.
+Configures how the remote server and the remote installation can be reached.

+**elasticsearch**

-* **elasticsearch** Describes how the Eleasticsearch server instance can be reached.
+Describes how the Elasticsearch server instance can be reached.
 For the remote instance, the config is fetched from there.

+**indices**

-* **indices** Several indices to be fetched can be defined
+Several indices to be fetched can be defined.
+The index name can contain '*' to define a group of indices:

+Example for cloning the content repository indices for all content dimensions, including all aliases:

+    indices:
+      contentRepository:
+        indexName: 'neos*'

 ## Usage